Sandford St Martin

 Sandford St Martin is a village and civil parish in West Oxfordshire about 7 mi east of Chipping Norton and about 12 mi south of Banbury.
 The 2011 Census recorded the parish's population as 209.

 Geography

 The parish measures about 4 mi north–south, just over 1 mi wide east–west at its widest point, and covers an area of 2292 acre.
 It northern boundary is the B4031 road linking Swerford Heath and Deddington.
 It is bounded in the south by a field boundary just south of the B4030 road linking Enstone and Westcott Barton.
 Streams form parts of the eastern boundary.
 The remainder of the parish is bounded by field boundaries.

+About 1 mi north of the village is the hamlet of Ledwell, which is on Cockley Brook.
+In the north of the parish is Grove Ash, which is the site of a deserted Medieval village that used to be a separate township.